International Poultry Welfare Alliance

 - The student must be the first author listed on the abstract and the only presenter of the research in the virtual presentation.

-- Student’s major professor must also agree for their submission to be accepted.
+- Student’s major professor must also agree in writing for their submission to be accepted.

 Abstract Submission Guidelines